 "The members of the Philadelphia Association were thanked for their hospitality and openness and congratulated on continuing to provide a stimulating training of a very high standard that continued to attract committed trainees of a very high calibre attracted to the psychoanalytic project of the Association.
 The Association continues to be a valued Organisational Member of the CPJA [Council for Psychoanalysis and Jungian Analysis], distinctive in their approach and thinking, and important in their critique of dominant therapeutic cultures".

 U.K. COUNCIL FOR PSYCHOTHERAPY (UKCP)

-FULL TRAINING IN PSYCHOANALYTIC PSYCHOTHERAPY
+TRAINING IN PSYCHOTHERAPY

 The Philadelphia Association offers a training in psychotherapy that is informed both by psychoanalysis and philosophy, in particular phenomenology and existentialism.
 Our approach asks for a commitment to thoughtfulness and an informed scepticism.
 We place particular emphasis on the need to attend to the particularity of an individual’s experience, understood within his or her specific social context.

 The Philadelphia Association training, which started in 1970, is regarded as an apprenticeship.
 The practice of psychotherapy cannot be learned through the acquisition of a body of knowledge.
 Rather it may be developed through close association with others who are more experienced, through supervision and tutorials and in continuing conversation with others about the nature of the work – what we do and what we think we are doing.

 Completion of the training leads to registration with the UKCP